CS-433/ml-project-2-mlp/README.md

 Here is a list of things that you likely want to do:

+* Check out the [demo](https://huggingface.co/spaces/ludekcizinsky/homepage2vec) of the model.
 * Find all project details in the full [report](report.pdf).
 * Inspect the experiments on [W&B](https://wandb.ai/ml-project-2-mlp/homepage2vec).
 * Download the LLM-annotated datasets `curlie-gpt3.5-10k` and `curlie-gpt4-10k` from [Zenodo](https://doi.org/10.5281/zenodo.10413068).
 If you want to use it for your research, please cite it as follows: